Frees4/LowLightImageObjectDetection/README.md

 | ![BicycleGray](images/bicycleGray.jpg) | ![BicycleHistogram](images/bicycleHistogram.jpg) |
 | ![BicycleHistogramEqualize](images/bicycleHistogramEqualization.jpg) | ![BicycleEqualizedHistogram](images/bicycleEqualizedHistogram.jpg) |

-For colored RGB image we can't equalize each channel separately.
+For colored RGB image we shouldn't equalize each channel separately.
 Equalization involves Intensity values of the image not the color components.
 We can do it without disturbing the color balance of the image.
 We separate intensity values from color components by converting to [YCbCr](https://en.wikipedia.org/wiki/YCbCr) color space.
 And equalize intensity Y channel.
 It works well for exclusively dark images without many bright colours.

 ### Adjusting Gamma
 Approach based on gamma correction of an image.
 We use LUT(LookUp Table) with parameter O equals image / 255 to extent of 1/gamma and multiply by 255.